SAFE-Stack/docs/docs/recipes/ui/remove-tailwind.md

 ## 1. Remove Tailwind css classes

 Tailwind uses classes to style UI elements.
-In `src/Client`, search for all occurances of `prop.className` and `prop.classes` and remove them if they are used for Tailwind support.
+In `src/Client`, search for all occurrences of `prop.className` and `prop.classes` and remove them if they are used for Tailwind support.
 In a vanilla SAFE template installation, this means removing **all** occurrences of `prop.className`.

 ## 2. Uninstall NPM packages

-Remove NPM packages that were installed for tailwind using
+Remove NPM packages that were installed for Tailwind using

 ```
  npm uninstall tailwindcss postcss autoprefixer